zapier/zapier-platform/packages/cli/docs/cli.md

 * (required) `-p, --percent` | Percent of traffic to route to new version
 * (required) `-d, --duration` | Duration of the canary in seconds
 * `-u, --user` | Canary this user (email) across all accounts, unless `accountId` is specified.
-* `-o, --owner` | The owner (email) of the account to target.
-This canaries all traffic for the specified account.
-Only used when `--accountId` is also used.
-This differs from the `user` flag, which targets specific users within an account.
 * `-a, --accountId` | The account ID to target.
-If owner is specified, canary applies to all traffic for the account.
 If user is specified, only canary the user within this account.
 * `-d, --debug` | Show extra debugging output.

 **Examples**
 * `zapier canary:create 1.0.0 1.1.0 -p 10 -d 3600`
 * `zapier canary:create 2.0.0 2.1.0 --percent 25 --duration 1800 --user user@example.com`
 * `zapier canary:create 2.0.0 2.1.0 -p 15 -d 7200 -a 12345 -u user@example.com`
-* `zapier canary:create 2.0.0 2.1.0 -p 50 -d 600 -a 12345 -o admin@example.com`
+* `zapier canary:create 2.0.0 2.1.0 -p 15 -d 7200 -a 12345`

 ## canary:delete